-Another essential for life on the road: a portable clothesline to dry your clothes.
+Another essential for life on the road is a portable clothesline to dry your clothes.
 You can get one in any home improvement store (like Bunnings or Mitre 10) for little money and of course, some pegs!
-When you are camping places like Hanmer Springs TOP 10, of course you can use our shared clotheslines and laundry facilities - make the most of them!
+When you are camping places like Hanmer Springs TOP 10, you can use our shared clotheslines and laundry facilities - make the most of them!

 9. Water bottle

-To be easy on the environment, take a reusable water bottle.
+To be at one with the environment, take a reusable water bottle.
 In New Zealand, most tourist stops have a water station where you can fill up your bottle for the drive ahead.
 Tap water quality around most of the country is very drinkable.

-There are some bottles that will even help keep your water cool – another advantage over plastic bottles!
+Buy an insulated bottle that will even help keep your water cool for up to 24 hours – another advantage over plastic bottles!

-You should always have plenty of water with you on a road trip through New Zealand.
+It would be best if you always had plenty of water with you on a road trip through New Zealand.
 As mentioned before, some parts of the country are very remote.
-You won’t be able to find a shop or petrol station every few miles!
+You won't be able to find a shop or petrol station every few miles!
 Also don't assume that all river water around the country is drinkable, as in many places that is not the case.

 10. Music & Entertainment

-The most important essential to make your road trip as fun as possible: Music!
-Or if you prefer, audio books, podcasts or any other entertainment.
+The most crucial essential to make your road trip as fun as possible: Music!
+Or if you prefer, audiobooks, podcasts or any other entertainment.

 You will find that there is a wide variety of radio stations throughout the country.
 There is bound to be something that suits your taste!

-If you prefer to listen to our own music, make sure to be set up with a Bluetooth FM transmitter or a radio that has a Bluetooth function.
-Then simply connect to your phone, and off you go!
+If you prefer to listen to our music, make sure to be set up with a Bluetooth FM transmitter or a radio that has a Bluetooth function, connect to your phone, and off you go!